 - Take Almonds in a bowl and pour boiling water over the almonds and cover the bowl for 5 minutes.

-- After 5 minutes take the almonds out and rub using your hands to peel the skin.
+- After 5 minutes take the almonds out and rub them using your hands to peel the skin.

-- Pre-heat the oven to 180 degrees C for 10 minutes.
+- Preheat the oven to 180 degrees C for 10 minutes.

 - Line a Round cake tin with Parchment paper.